airyhq/airy/docs/docs/sources/facebook.md

 Select "Page" from the dropdown (the default is "User") and click on the button "Subscribe to this object".

-This will open a modal box: add your Callback URL (your instance's Facebook Webhook URL) and Verify Token (the webhookSecret you added in `infrastructure/airy.yaml` in the previous step).
+This will open a modal box: add your Callback URL (your instance's Facebook Webhook URL) and Verify Token (the webhookSecret you added in your `airy.yaml` file in the previous step).

 <img alt="Facebook webhook" src={useBaseUrl('img/sources/facebook/webhook_2.png')} />